Contrasting Amcor (AMCR) & The Competition

-Amcor (NYSE:AMCR – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it compare to its competitors?
-We will compare Amcor to related businesses based on the strength of its dividends, earnings, risk, analyst recommendations, valuation, institutional ownership and profitability.
+Amcor (NYSE:AMCR – Get Rating) is one of 31 publicly-traded companies in the “Miscellaneous manufacturing industries” industry, but how does it weigh in compared to its competitors?
+We will compare Amcor to related companies based on the strength of its earnings, valuation, analyst recommendations, risk, institutional ownership, profitability and dividends.

-47.8% of Amcor shares are owned by institutional investors.
-Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are owned by institutional investors.
-0.3% of Amcor shares are owned by insiders.
-Comparatively, 12.3% of shares of all “Miscellaneous manufacturing industries” companies are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.
+47.8% of Amcor shares are held by institutional investors.
+Comparatively, 38.3% of shares of all “Miscellaneous manufacturing industries” companies are held by institutional investors.
+0.3% of Amcor shares are held by insiders.
+Comparatively, 12.3% of shares of all “Miscellaneous manufacturing industries” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.

 Profitability